Founded by the Romans, birthplace of Cézanne and City of arts

 Music, art, spas and Picasso’s favourite brasserie

 Celebrate la musique

 In June and July, the town comes alive with music festivals and street parties.
-The Festival d’Aix-en-Provence is a major opera festival which was founded in 1948.
-It takes place annually in late June and July in various venues across Aix, such as the outdoor Théâtre de l’Archévêché – located in the former gardens of the archbishop’s palace, no less – the beautiful 18th century Théâtre du Jeu de Paume, and other venues outside of Aix such as the outdoor Théâtre du Grand Saint-Jean.
+The Festival d’Aix-en-Provence is a major opera festival which began in 1948.
+It takes place annually in late June and July in various venues across Aix, such as the outdoor Théâtre de l’Archévêché – located in the former gardens of the archbishop’s palace, no less.
+Moreover the beautiful 18th century Théâtre du Jeu de Paume and other venues outside of Aix such as the outdoor Théâtre du Grand Saint-Jean also have performances.
 Other musical highlights include ‘Musique dans la Rue’ – a week of street music covering various musical styles including jazz, classical and pop.
 This takes place in June as part of the national ‘Fête de la Musique.’